 The thread that runs through all of my work is a desire for bridging, for connection, and to support and nurture a sense of place and belonging.
 Whether that be people feeling a deeper sense of connection to the Land they live on; celebrants bonding during a happy occasion; readers feeling a sense of belonging to the organization they are members of; businesses collaborating with a shared sense of purpose; and participants feeling a deeper understanding of how they’re part of a larger community that comprises other beings in the environment we all share.
 These are my offerings for community building!

-Bio: Arianna Alexsandra Collins is an environmental education professional with twenty years’ experience in teaching, program development, administration, and coordination, public relations and community engagement, curriculum design and implementation, budget administration, and fund raising.
-She has a demonstrated ability in maintaining a healthy rapport with stakeholders, collaborators, and sponsors to build sustained relationships and increase sponsorship gifts.
-Arianna is a naturalist educator, community builder, and gifted networker able to maximize people’s strengths and make creative connections.
+Bio: Arianna Alexsandra Collins is an environmental education professional with twenty years of experience in teaching, curriculum design, program development, project administration, daily operations, public relations, and community engagement.
+She is a gifted networker able to maximize people’s strengths and make creative connections to help people shine in their work.
 She is known for being an enthusiastic event planner and highly organized coordinator.
-Arianna holds a masters degree in Environmental Administration from Antioch University New England.
+Arianna is also a writer and poet.
+She writes natural science / natural history articles for local and regional publications and she is the author of Hearken to Avalon, a historical fantasy novel.
+One of Arianna‘s greatest passions is to connect people with the land and she does this through teaching people how to identify wild edibles and medicinals.
+Arianna holds a master’s degree in Environmental Administration from Antioch University New England.
 She lives in Ashfield, MA with her two kitties and a multitude of wild beings cohabitating on (and in) the Land.